Visit our devolution and LGR hub for the latest information, support and resources

 Conferences and public fora

-The fallout from the pandemic continues to affect the number of conferences, seminars and meetings usually available to the industry although many have been held successfully on a virtual basis, including our own.
-SASIG has, this past year, received invites to events organised by, amongst others, colleagues at DfT, CAA and Connect Places Catapult.
-Our Chairman was also invited to be a speaker at the Westminster Transport Forum conference: ‘Next steps for drone regulation and its use in the UK’ held on 31 January 2023.
-His presentation was very well received by members and has also led to interaction and contact with even more industry stakeholders than those already mentioned here in this report.
+The lingering fallout from the pandemic has continued to affect the way conferences, seminars and meetings (including our own members’ meetings) are attended, with these events usually being available on a virtual basis.
+(This does seem to remain the new ‘norm’).
+SASIG has, this past year, received invites to events organised by, amongst others, colleagues at DfT, CAA and Connect Places Catapult and also met with the Shadow Aviation Minister (in October 2023).
+Our Chairman was invited to be a speaker at the Westminster Transport Forum conference: ‘Priorities and next steps for the UK drone industry’ held on 16 January 2024.
+His presentation was very well received and has also led to interaction and contact with even more industry stakeholders than those already mentioned here in this report.

-Our Chairman contributed an article to the August 2021 edition of the LGA’s First magazine titled: ‘Aviation advice and why councils need it’ and has also now submitted a second article which will centre on drone usage and its regulation, for the April 2023 edition.
-On the back of the foregoing, SASIG set up its own Drone Advisory Bureau which is designed to help member authorities navigate their way through the minefield of drone policy and regulation in their areas.
+Our Chairman also contributed an article to the April 2023 edition of the LGA’s First magazine titled: ‘Are you Drone Aware?’.
+With SASIG setting up its own Drone Advisory Bureau designed to help member authorities navigate their way through the minefield of drone policy and regulation in their areas, this article was well-received with good feedback from outside SASIG as well.

 SASIG bulletin